lawrenceevalyn/THE-DISS/README.md

 What I'm trying to do, essentially, is to forcibly "join" all of those databases -- the ESTC is my best bet so far, it looks like, for unique keys.
 A true "standard" is probably both unfeasible and undesirable.
 So what can be usefully done with things that follow different standards?
 I think the answer might be OpenRefine, which I haven't seen extolled enough.

+...I begin to think that this "semantic web" of "open linked data" via "RDF" that I've seen librarians talking about all the time.... is the answer.
+Which means I need to figure out how to use Twinkle to use SPARQL to query RDF data?

+In THEORY I should be able to link multiple sources of RDF data, right?
+Without having to go through and apply a universal "key" like I would for an SQL database?
+I wonder.... how.

 ## June 26, 2018

 ### 18thC word vectors